 - Complete the Free Application for Federal Student Aid (FAFSA) online - be sure to follow all instructions, including obtaining a Personal Identification Number (PIN) from the FAFSA web site; The Title IV Code you must use for Furman to receive the results of the FAFSA is 003434;

-- Complete the Graduate Application for Financial Aid 2013-2014 if you plan to register for classes for the 2013-2014 academic year (Fall 2013-Summer 2014). (you may also obtain a copy from either the Office of Graduate Studies or the Office of Financial Aid).
+- Complete the Graduate Application for Financial Aid 2014-2015 if you plan to register for classes for the 2014-2015 academic year (Fall 2014-Summer 2015). (you may also obtain a copy from either the Office of Graduate Studies or the Office of Financial Aid).

-Federal Stafford Loans are educational loans made to students based on need as determined by the Free Application for Federal Student Aid (FAFSA).
-Graduate students may be eligible to borrow up to $20,500 each academic year.
-Depending on the results of the FAFSA, the Federal Stafford Loan may be either subsidized, where the government pays the interest on the loan while the student is enrolled at least half-time, or unsubsidized, where the student is responsible for paying the interest while enrolled at least half-time.
+Federal Direct Loans are educational loans made to students based on need as determined by the Free Application for Federal Student Aid (FAFSA).
+Graduate students may be eligible to borrow up to $20,500 each academic year in the fom of an unsubsidized loan where the student is responsible for paying the interest while enrolled at least half time.

-Six months after graduating or dropping below half-time, the student enters repayment on the Federal Stafford Loan.
-The 2009-10 interest rate for the Federal Subsidized Stafford Loan is 5.6%, and the interest rate for the Federal Unsubsidized Stafford Loan is 6.8%.
+Six months after graduating or dropping below half-time, the student begins repayment on the Federal Direct Loan.
+The current interest rate for the Federal Unsubsidized Direct Loan is 5.41%.

 - Complete the Graduate Studies Application for Financial Aid and send it to the Office of Financial Aid.